-Grasshoppers are the commonly found insects, which belong to order Orthopterahe and suborder Caelifera.
-These are among the oldest herbivorous insects as they were present almost 250 million years ago.
+Grasshoppers are among the oldest herbivorous insects as they were present almost 250 million years ago.

 There are more than 11,000 species of grasshoppers and nearly 375 species are native to North America.
 Usually, grasshoppers are green or brown, yet a few species also have yellow and black patterns.